Home

 The Plain at West Point, 1828, by George Catlin.
 The North Barracks are on the left, The South Barracks, Academy, the Mess Hall, and the Wood Monument on the right.
 Public domain image.

-Ringing true to its creed of nationwide inclusiveness, an 1843 law mandated that every single congressional district in the United States be represented by at least one cadet at West Point, guaranteeing the academy remain an institution for all of America.
+Ringing true to its creed of nationwide inclusion, an 1843 law mandated that all congressional districts in the United States be represented by at least one cadet at West Point, guaranteeing the academy remain an institution for all of America.

 When West Pointers were not busy extending the nation's frontiers, they were forming the core of the Army's finest officers.
 Throughout America's wars, graduates of the USMA proudly fulfilled the academy's motto of "Duty, Honor, Country", and in the process, helped preserve freedom for the people in America and around the world, and boost the United States to its current status of superpower.